wasedatime/wasedatime-web/README.md

 ### Continuous Integration and Deployment

-This project is deployed on a remote server and uses Travis CI for continuous integration and deployment.
-You can learn more about the setup process at [ContinuousDeployment.md](docs/ContinuousDeployment.md)
+This project is deployed on AWS Amplify and uses GitHub Actions for continuous integration.

 Unfortunately, currently there are no unit tests created to ensure the code quality.

 ## Built With

-Serverless backend:
+Backend:

+You can view the repository [here](https://github.com/wasedatime/wasedatime-backend).

 - [Amazon Web Service](https://aws.amazon.com/) - Fully powered by AWS.

-Front-end (Client):
+Frontend (Client):

 - Common
   - [Single-spa](https://single-spa.js.org) - A framework to bring together multiple JavaScript microfrontends in a frontend application.